 However, end-stops are not necessary, you could do without them.
 They are just so convenient that most machines use them.

 End-stops can also be used as Limit Switches which prevent the machine from attempting to move beyond the physical limits of the axis (by pausing/stopping movement when triggered), see the Endstops page for details about configuring Smoothie to use End Stops as limit switches.

 NOTE Smoothie does not allow you to use a zprobe as an endstop.
 An endstops must be dedicated to being an endstop and cannot be used as a zprobe and vice versa.

 This will concentrate on the most common type of end-stops : the mechanical ones.
-Other types exist like optical or hall-o sensors, see the dedicated appendixes for those.
+Other types exist like optical or hall-o sensors.

 There are plenty of fun and futuristic endstop types around : optical, laser, magnetic, force-sensitive, infrared, inductive, etc…